 All applications will be reviewed by a team of WI DATCP and external reviewers after the grant application submittal deadline.
-The external review committee is made up of growers, industry, universities, public agencies, and representatives from non-profits with an interest and expertise in specialty crops and agricultural systems.
+The external review committee is made up of growers as well as representatives from industry, universities, public agencies, and non-profits with an interest and expertise in specialty crops and agricultural systems.
 Applications are evaluated on the merits of the proposals based on the scoring criteria listed on the last page of the RFP.
 Final decisions may include other factors, such as how projects address proposal priorities; total amount of funding each applicant, crop and/or industry is receiving; geographic location of project beneficiaries; and past recipient performance on previous Specialty Crop Block Grants.
+Applications are also evaluated based on the criteria listed in Wis.
+Admin.
+Code § ATCP 163.03(2).

 Applicants will be notified during the review process if adjustments to the application's scope of work and/or project budgets are necessary.
 WI DATCP will notify applicants after the review process whether or not their proposal was selected for submission to USDA.
-Proposals that are approved by WI DATCP will be included in the Wisconsin State Plan, which will be submitted, to USDA AMS in May 2024 for approval.
+Proposals that are approved by WI DATCP will be included in the Wisconsin State Plan, which will be submitted, to USDA AMS in July 2025 for approval.